Couple Therapy Workshop for Professionals

 Carlos W. Davis, Jr., Ph.D. joined the staff of Timberlawn Hospital in 1985 and served as the Director of the Psychology Department from 1992 to 1997.
 He became the Director of the Timberlawn Research Foundation in 1999 and continues as the Director of the Lewis Foundation.
 Dr. Davis is second author of the five-author Lewis Scales.

 Registrants will receive the Lewis Scales Packet which includes the Lewis Foundation Couple and Family Evaluation Scales booklet, the Rater Training Guide, and Scoring Summary forms.
-Attendees are asked to read these materials carefully before the workshop.
-In order to provide attendees with a representative set of 25-minute couple interaction videos, allow time for the attendees to complete Lewis Scales ratings on each couple, and be able to explore those ratings in enough detail, the workshop will be fast-paced.
-Pre-workshop trial runs of this interactive format were conducted with doctoral and master’s degree mental health professionals, college students, and 12th grade high school students.
-Those who had carefully read the provided materials before making Lewis Scales ratings mastered the system quickly when rating couple interaction videos and found the exercises to be enjoyable learning experiences.
-Those who had not read the materials before viewing the videos had trouble keeping up and found the exercises difficult.
+Attendees are asked to read these materials carefully before the workshop in order to provide attendees with a representative set of couple interaction videos and be able to explore those ratings in enough detail.

-If you are looking for a workshop where you sit and listen to six hours of lectures, that is not this one.
+If you are looking for a workshop where you sit and listen to three hours of lectures, that is not this one.
 But if you’d like to join one where the introductory presentation is brief, followed by a few hours of highly enjoyable learning and practicing a new set of observational skills that have every-day practical applications in both clinical and research settings, as well as in your own romantic couple relationship, that is this one.

-Additional information: Registration and continental breakfast begins at 8:30am.
+Additional information: Registration begins at 8:30am.
 The workshop begins promptly at 9:00am.